 The closest I came to retaining anything, without getting into the logistics behind it all here, but made clear in Tommy Tyree and elsewhere, while staying at the the location I call the hay shelter on the hill above and behind the debris field, with nothing to do but remain hidden all day, to entertain myself I made and buried a "time capsule" thinking I would come back one day in the future and dig it up.

-In those days, traveling in the desert I carried a G.I. canteen attached to a pistol belt along with a "Carlisle" first aid pouch in of which I carried all kinds of stuff.
+In those days, traveling in the desert I carried a G.I. canteen attached to a pistol belt along with a couple of "Carlisle" first aid pouches in of which I carried all kinds of stuff.
 Stainless steel pocket knife with a fold-out fork and spoon.
 Compass.
 Waterproof matches.
 When I was at the debris field it was years before any of the handheld electronic gizzmos we have today, so to entertain myself I carried a toy red-and-black plastic-bakelite film strip viewer, along with a few extra filmstrips, with me.
 My uncle told me one time if the Earth ever blew-up and formed an asteroid belt around the sun like the one between Mars and Jupiter some far-in-the-future space explorer would still be able to find pieces of plastic imbeded in the rock-chunks --- because plastic junk lasts forever.
 Well, I didn't want to part with my pocketknife, compass or matches, so for my time capsule I buried the plastic film viewer.
 With that I took a gas station paper towel I had in my back pocket and using my most favored gift from my Stepmother, a Reynolds Rocket ballpoint pen that could write underwater or out in space --- which I wish I still had --- and made a treasure map.

 As the years passed I forgot all about it.
 One day I was moving stuff and ran across my pebble grained faux-leather high school graduation certificate holder.
 Inside was my diploma along with the treasure map I drew for my time capsule.